cocos3d/cocos3d/README.md

    `cocos2d-chipmunk-library-OSX` project in the Xcode *Project Navigator* panel.
 When prompted for the target to add the source code to, select the `cocos2d-chipmunk` target.

-6. If you are using Cocos2D 3.2 or later, configure the `CCNoARC.m` file to use Manual Refernce Counting:
+6. If you are using Cocos2D 3.2, configure the `CCNoARC.m` file to use Manual Refernce Counting:

 	1. Select the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.